Bjarnos/SelfbotDocs/docs/Services/ConnectionService.md

 ```py
 ConnectionService.bind_to_message_reply(message_id : str, func : function) -> None
 ```
 This function will run argument `func` every time that there's replied to the message with id message_id, and pass a [PublicMessage](/docs/Classes/PublicMessage) (the reply) as the first argument.
+This function is recursive, will be fixed soon!
 ```py
 # Example code, likes every new reply
 from ChatSelfbot import BotService, Classes